Tufts Medical Center

 The above statements are intended to describe the general nature and level of work being performed.
-They are not intended to be construed as an exhaustive list of all responsibilities, duties and skills required of personnel so classified.
-Tufts Medical Center reserves the right to modify position duties at any time, to reflect process improvements and business necessity.
+They are not intended to be construed, as an exhaustive list of all responsibilities, duties and skills required of personnel so classified.
+Tufts Medical Center reserves the right to modify position duties at any time, due to business necessity.

 All your information will be kept confidential according to EEO guidelines.